 The most up-to-date news and notes about the Tacoma Rainiers and Cheney Stadium can be found at WeRTacoma.com, or by following the Rainiers on Twitter (@RainiersLand), Instagram (@tacomarainiers) and liking the team on Facebook.

 About Tacoma Defiance

-Tacoma Defiance is the USL Championship affiliate of reigning MLS Cup Champion Seattle Sounders FC.
+Tacoma Defiance is the USL Championship affiliate of two-time MLS Cup Champion Seattle Sounders FC.
 You can follow The Future of Champions on Twitter (@TACDefiance), Facebook, and Instagram (@tacdefiance).
 We are #DefiantlyTacoma.